Did you receive an alternate offer? This page is for you!

 What programs have alternate offers?

-- If you applied to Bachelor of Science, Animal Biology Biomedical Science or Human Kinetics and are not admissible in this round of offers, you may receive an alternate offer to the Biological Science major.
+- If you applied to Bachelor of Science, Animal Biology Biomedical Science or Human Kinetics and are not admissible, you may receive an alternate offer to the Biological Science major.

-- If you applied to Bachelor of Arts, Criminal Justice and Public Policy and are not admissible in this round of offers, you may receive an alternate offer to Bachelor of Arts, General Arts.
+- If you applied to Bachelor of Arts, Criminal Justice and Public Policy and are not admissible, you may receive an alternate offer to Bachelor of Arts, Sociology.

-- If you applied to Co-op and are not admissible to Co-op in this round of offers, you may receive an alternate offer to the regular stream of the program you applied to (e.g. Non-Co-op program).
+- If you applied to Co-op and are not admissible to Co-op, you may receive an alternate offer to the regular stream of the program you applied to (e.g. non-Co-op program).

 For more information about options within the Bachelor of Science and Bachelor of Arts programs, keep reading!